TJeffrey237/CS386Project/reports/report5.md

 -

 ## 2. Retrospective
-1. Appreciations:
+1. Appreciations: Discussions about scope and puzzles were very productive
-2. Successes:
+2. Successes: Diversified project idea and laid out architecture
-3. Failures:
+3. Failures: The required architecture isn't a perfect fit for the project scope
-4. Barriers:
+4. Barriers: Other coursework
-5. What we should try next time:
+5. What we should try next time: Focus on laying out project implementation

 ## 3. Next Steps
 Tyler